Skip to main content

 Thank you very much (past tense)

-Tipping Culture in Japan
+No Tipping in Japan

 7. Restaurant Etiquette Tips